-Favourite Classic Shows memory of 2017: My favourite memory is after the busy August bank holiday event at Thoresby Park when the staff were sat together on the grass conversing as that’s when I realised how lucky I was to be part of such an amazing team and working for a brilliant organisation.
+Favourite Classic Shows memory: My favourite memory is after the busy August bank holiday event at Thoresby Park when the staff were sat together on the grass conversing as that’s when I realised how lucky I was to be part of such an amazing team and working for a brilliant organisation.

-Best achievement of 2017: I would say that my best achievement has been my personal and professional development from starting this job in March to now, especially as I had to adapt my role to take on additional responsibilities when my lovely colleague went on maternity leave.
+Best achievement: I would say that my best achievement has been my personal and professional development from starting this job in March to now, especially as I had to adapt my role to take on additional responsibilities when my lovely colleague went on maternity leave.